mdelobelle/metadatamenu/docs/settings.md

 This is usefull if you are more confortable with setting your preset fields in a note rather than in the plugin settings.

 If global fileClass is null or unproperly configured, the preset fields defined in the plugin settings will have the priority.

+### Result per page
+Default number of files per page in the table view and code blocks

+### Add a fileclass after create
+Toggle on to display the fileclass list to choose from to be added to a new file

 ### Fileclass selector in note fields modal
 You can hide the fileClass selector automatically added to the note fields modal since it can be duplicated with fileclass inheritance or global fileclass